matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 4 - Test Design and Analysis/8 Summary.md

 * **Error Guessing**
   * A test technique in which tests are derived on the basis of the tester's knowledge of past failures, or general knowledge of failure modes
 * **Exploratory Testing**
-  * An approach to testing in which the testers dynamically design and execute tests based on their knowledge, exploration of the test item and the results of previous tests
+  * An approach to testing in which the testers dynamically design & execute tests based on their knowledge, exploration of the test item & the results of previous tests
 * **Checklist Based testing**
   * An experience-based test technique in which test cases are designed to exercise the items of a checklist